-2.«#» “Open Access Transmission Tariff” or “OATT”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF, SL, BL]
+2.«#» “Open Access Transmission Tariff” or “OATT”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit F. [LF, SL, BL]

 2.«#» “Operating Constraints”(XX/XX/XX Version) means the operating limits, project operating requirements, and non-power constraints that are the result of implementing Federal Operating Decisions or Prudent Operating Decisions.
 [SL]

-2.«#» “Operating Maximum”(XX/XX/XX Version) means the highest level of power generation for a Specified Renewable Resource that is established for the applicable period pursuant to section 2.3.6.2 as the maximum hourly power delivery amount when the Specified Renewable Resource is operating.
+2.«#» “Operating Maximum”(XX/XX/XX Version) means the highest level of power generation for a Specified Renewable Resource that is established for the applicable period pursuant to section 3 of Exhibit J as the maximum hourly power delivery amount when the Specified Renewable Resource is operating.
 [SL]

 2.«#» “Operating Rule Curves” or “ORC”(XX/XX/XX Version) means the forebay operating limits established for a reservoir pursuant to operating agreements in effect, and as modified to reflect Operating Constraints, that are used to determine such reservoir’s upper forebay operating limit (upper ORC) or lower forebay operating limit (lower ORC).
 [SL]

 2.«#» “Peak Load Variance Service” or “PLVS”(XX/XX/XX Version) means a resource-capacity planning-based service for instances when planned load exceeds expected load forecast values.
+[LF, SL, BL]

+2.«#» “Peak Net Requirement” or “PNR”(XX/XX/XX Version) shall have the meaning as described in section 1 of Exhibit C. [BL]

+Drafter’s Note: Include the following only for customers that choose Flat Monthly Block with PNR Shaping Capacity with PLVS.

+2.«#» “PLVS Daily Limit”(XX/XX/XX Version) shall have the meaning as defined in section 1.4.8.1 of Exhibit C. [BL]

+End Option

+Drafter’s Note: Include the following only for customers that choose Flat Monthly Block with PNR Shaping Capacity with PLVS.

+2.«#» “PLVS Energy”(XX/XX/XX Version) shall have the meaning as defined in section 1.4.8.1 of Exhibit C. [BL]

+End Option

+Drafter’s Note: Include the following only for customers that choose Flat Monthly Block with PNR Shaping Capacity with PLVS.

+2.«#» “PLVS Event”(XX/XX/XX Version) shall have the meaning as defined in section 1.4.8.1 of Exhibit C. [BL]

+End Option

+Drafter’s Note: Include the following only for customers that choose Flat Monthly Block with PNR Shaping Capacity with PLVS.

+2.«#» “PLVS Event Availability”(XX/XX/XX Version) means the period of months in which a qualifying customer may notify BPA of a PLVS Event, generally available and offered as summer months, winter months, or annually.
 [BL]

+End Option

-2.«#» “Planned NLSL”(XX/XX/XX Version) means the load at a facility that BPA and a customer have agreed, pursuant to the provisions of Section V.B. of the April 2001 Bonneville Power Administration New Large Single Load Policy or its successor (BPA’s NLSL Policy), is expected to become an NLSL during the facility’s next consecutive 12‑month monitoring period.
+2.«#» “Planned NLSL”(XX/XX/XX Version) means the load at a facility that BPA and a customer have agreed, pursuant to the provisions of Section V.B. of BPA’s NLSL Policy, is expected to become an NLSL during the facility’s next consecutive 12‑month monitoring period.
 [LF, SL, BL]

-2.«#» “Planned Resource Amount”(XX/XX/XX Version) means the expected level of power generation for a Specified Renewable Resource that is established for the applicable period pursuant to section 2.3.6.2 as the expected hourly power delivery amount when the Specified Renewable Resource is operating.
+2.«#» “Planned Resource Amount”(XX/XX/XX Version) means the expected level of power generation for a Specified Renewable Resource that is established for the applicable period pursuant to section 3 of Exhibit J as the expected hourly power delivery amount when the Specified Renewable Resource is operating.
 [SL]

+2.«#» “Planned Transmission Outage”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit F. [LF]

 2.«#» “Point of Delivery” or “POD”(XX/XX/XX Version) means the point where power is transferred from a transmission provider to «Customer Name».
 [LF, SL, BL]

 2.«#» “Point of Metering” or “POM”(XX/XX/XX Version) means the point at which power is measured.
 [LF, SL, BL]